Stairs (video game): Plot

 The main character, Christopher Adams, is a freelance journalist who, seeking a new story, investigates the three-year disappearances of three people.
 The three people are Valarie Burkley, James Reid, and Jon Remens.
 Adams has heard that Burkley was kidnapped by Reid and Remens, and is presumed dead.
 No motive is known for the kidnapping, the murder, or the three's sudden disappearance.

 News of a strangulated female body, presumably Burkley, found inside a nearby factory was discovered by Adams, and he goes to investigate.
 He enters the factory to quickly find a large underground complex, where he meets Valarie Burkley, who is trapped in a locked room.
-Adams tries to find clues to discover the combination to a safe which holds the key to the locked room.
-Upon acquiring most of the clues, however, Valarie is seen hanged in the room, with the remainder of the combination on her clothing, and on the wall behind her body.
-Throughout the rest of the complex, Valarie follows Adams, manipulating lights, doors, and warning Adams about approaching danger.
+Adams tries to find clues to discover the combination of a safe which holds the key to the locked room.
+Upon acquiring most of the clues, however, Valarie is seen hanged in the room, with the remainder of the combination on her clothing, and the wall behind her body.
+Throughout the rest of the complex, Valarie follows Adams, manipulating lights, and doors, and warning Adams about approaching danger.

 Stairs leading down to the mine are found at the end of the complex.
 Within the mine, the player must activate two pumps and enter the pump control room to lower the water level sufficiently to reach an elevator and escape the factory.
 While doing so, the player comes into contact with humanoid beasts of unspecified origin, which have the potential to kill the player if alerted (such as by contact, loud noise, or by using the camera.)
 Valarie also attempts to impede the player's progress by patrolling the entrance to one of the pumps, though she can be avoided with relative ease.

 After the water level lowers, the player finds more stairs which lead further into the mine, where the player must reach the elevator, dodging monsters, and collecting more information about the events leading up to the disappearances.
 The elevator eventually leads to the surface, after forcing the player to crawl through many corridors filled with subdued creatures.